KIDS CORNER: Get your spook on — and send us your photos

-It’s a day for playing pranks, donning costumes, carving pumpkins, and lots and lots of candy!
+It’s a day for playing pranks, donning costumes, carving pumpkins and oh, lots and lots of candy!

 But Halloween isn’t just one day anymore.
 Lucky for us, it’s a season enjoyed all month long.